castromaciel/template-vite-react-ts/README.md

 ## Styleguide

-For coding styling, we decided to go with ESLint and [ESLint airbnb config](https://github.com/airbnb/javascript#readme).
+For coding styling, I decided to use [eslint](https://eslint.org/) and the [eslint-airbnb configuration](https://github.com/airbnb/javascript#readme), with some personal modifications.

 ## Credits